AmjadRenno/DentalClinic-Microservices/README.md

   - Database files (`*.db`, `*.db-shm`, `*.db-wal`) are excluded from version control
   - No production data should be committed to the repository
   - Use separate databases for development, staging, and production environments
+- **Passwords are hashed using BCrypt (salted, slow hash function).

 ## License